haydenrandles/windows-setup/README.md

+This is a fork from FlipperPA.
+Edited to add some apps via chocolatey

 # windows-setup

 A PowerShell script to set up a fresh Windows install with the settings I prefer, and remove crapware.
 You shouldn't run scripts like this without understanding what they do, or if you know and trust the author.
 This is mainly here for when I'm setting up Windows for a friend, and want a quick setup without the crapware.